Rogério Fernandes

-Rogério Vaz Afonso Fernandes (born 28 August 2002) is a Portuguese professional footballer who plays as a right-back for Casa Pia.
+Rogério Vaz Afonso Fernandes (born 28 August 2002) is a professional footballer who plays as a right-back for Real.
+Born in Portugal, he plays for the São Tomé and Príncipe national team.

 Professional career

 Fernandes is a youth product of Arrentela, before moving to Casa Pia's youth academy in 2018.
 On 20 May 2021, he signed his first professional contract with Casa Pia.
-On 31 January 2021, he was loaned to Praiense in the Portuguese third division.
-He returned to Casa Pia for the 2022-23 season, as they were newly promoted to the Primeira Liga.
+On 31 January 2021, he was loaned to Praiense in the Portuguese fourth division.
+He returned to Casa Pia for the 2022–23 season, as they were newly promoted to the Primeira Liga.

+International career

+Born in Portugal, Fernandes is of Santomean descent.
+He was called up to the São Tomé and Príncipe national team for a set of 2023 Africa Cup of Nations qualification matches in September 2023.

 Personal life

 Fernandes' twin brother, Ricardo, is also a professional footballer.
-Born in Portugal, Fernandes is of Santomean descent.